AxilleasGalanis/Sudoku/README.md

 # Sudoku
-Sudoku game made in Java using Java Swing.
-It features a user-friendly GUI for
+This is a Sudoku game made in Java.
+It features a user-friendly GUI made in Java Swing.